-- Continued shifts in the global economy toward more services, increased production of high-value and lightweight goods and expanded trade among the member countries result in increased imports and exports
+- Continued shifts in the global economy toward more services, increased production of high-value and lightweight goods, and expanded trade among the member countries result in increased imports and exports.

-- Fuel price is one of the major costs incurred by service providers
+- Fuel price is one of the major costs incurred by service providers.

 Service Provider Maturity

-- In APAC and the Middle East, the CEP market is emerging due to e-commerce business and there are numerous service providers.
-The CEP market is highly fragmented in these regions
+The CEP market is gaining pace in APAC and the Middle East owing to the booming e-commerce business and presence of numerous service providers.
+Further, the CEP market is highly fragmented in both the regions.

 Supply Market Outlook